-In his Complaint of Judicial Misconduct or Disability, Complainant alleges the Subject Judge violated the Code of Conduct for United States Judges in various respects, and he alleges the Subject Judge "unlawfully" closed the case and used "inflammatory, hostile rhetoric."
-Complainant states the Subject Judge "advocated for the dismissal based upon his personal views" and that his closing of the case constituted "extreme impropriety and the appearance of impropriety."
+In his Complaint of Judicial Misconduct or Disability, Complainant alleges the Subject Judge violated the Code of Conduct for United States Judges in various respects, and that the Subject Judge "unlawfully" recommended the case be dismissed and used "inflammatory, hostile rhetoric."
+Complainant states that the Subject Judge "advocated for the dismissal based upon his personal views" and that his recommendation to dismiss the case constituted "extreme impropriety and the appearance of impropriety."
 Complainant asserts that the Subject Judge improperly made public comments on the merits of a pending or impending matter, and he contends that the Subject Judge's integrity, impartiality, temperament, and fitness to serve as a judge are "impaired."

-Complainant asserts that the Subject Judge: (1) "repudiated ... constitutional principles of equality" and "principles of federal constitutional law"; (2) "expressed and exhibited bias and lack of impartiality" in cases where he has a potential conflict of interest; and (3) was disrespectful toward Complainant and "showed a very troubling lack of judicial temperament and ability to execute justice."
-Complainant contends that, due to the Subject Judge's statements, "persons who are 'mentally disturbed,' cannot reasonably expect 'fairness' or 'impartiality'" from him, and that he is not impartial in "cases involving mental health care fraud and sexual Perversion and street design perversion."
-Finally, Complainant asserts the Subject Judge obstructed justice, committed misprision of felony and libel, and "apparently conspire[s]" with another judge.
+Complainant asserts that the Subject Judge: (1) "repudiated . . . constitutional principles of equality" and "principles of federal constitutional law"; (2) "expressed and exhibited bias and lack of impartiality"; and (3) was disrespectful toward Complainant and "showed a very troubling lack of judicial temperament and ability to execute justice."
+Complainant contends that the Subject Judge is not impartial in "cases involving pedophilia and sexual [p]erversion with street design perversion."
+Finally, Complainant asserts the Subject Judge obstructed justice, committed misprision of felony and libel, and "apparently conspire[s]" with other judges.
 He attached documents to his Complaint.